A savvy cat named Quinn is wont to walk -

 Was absent from their meal in midday’s prime;

-The nosy hens found Claire through searching's grief.
+The nosy gals found Claire through searching's grief.

-They saw with Claire a lady duck of white,
+They saw with Claire a cat who’s dressed in white,

 To their dismay - outside her home to make